rabbitmq/rabbitmq-website/site/ssl.md

 which this guide focuses on.
 [HTTP API](/management.html), [inter-node and CLI tool traffic](/clustering-ssl.html) can be configured to use TLS (HTTPS) as well.

+To configure TLS on Kubernetes using the RabbitMQ Cluster Operator, see the guide for [Configuring TLS](/kubernetes/operator/using-operator.html#tls).

 For an overview of common TLS troubleshooting techniques, see [Troubleshooting TLS-related issues](troubleshooting-ssl.html) and [Troubleshooting Networking](troubleshooting-networking.html).